phucthuun/litreview_io/README.md

 WELCOME TO THE PROJECT
 # Mapping Review on Memory Development

-The shiny app is an interactive version from the original manuscript (authors' information is temporarily removed during a masked review process)
+<p>The shiny app is an interactive version from the original manuscript (authors' information is temporarily removed during a masked review process)</p>

 <br>
 <p><a href="https://memdev.shinyapps.io/litreview_io">Click</a> to deployed app</p>